 Use of General Anesthesia Versus Sedation

 Many inexperienced rapid detox centers are still using general anesthesia to put the patient “to sleep” during the procedure.
-During general anesthesia, doctors usually insert a breathing tube to help the patient breathe; this tube might be used for 2-6 hours and requires the patient to receive large doses of anesthesia to tolerate the discomfort that the tube could cause.
-This form of detoxification carries additional risks and troubles that are unnecessary to reach an opioid detoxification
+During general anesthesia, doctors usually insert a breathing tube to help the patient breathe; this tube might be used for 2-6 hours and requires the patient to receive large doses of anesthesia to tolerate the tube’s discomfort.
+This form of detoxification carries additional risks and troubles that are unnecessary to reach opioid detoxification.